-As a web developer, I have always been passionate about creating visually appealing and accessible websites.
-Recently, I have been thinking about redesigning my portfolio site to incorporate the latest web technologies and improve accessibility for all users.
-With the rapid advancements in web development, it's important to stay up-to-date with the latest trends and techniques.
-By leveraging the latest technologies like CSS Grid, CSS Flexbox, and responsive design, I can create a website that is not only visually stunning but also highly functional and accessible to all users, including those with disabilities.
-Ultimately, my goal is to create a website that showcases my skills and abilities while providing a seamless user experience for all visitors.
+As a dedicated web developer, I've always been passionate about creating visually appealing and accessible websites.
+Recently, I embarked on a journey to revamp my portfolio site, aiming to harness the latest web technologies while ensuring top-notch accessibility for all users.
+In the ever-evolving realm of web development, staying current with the latest trends and techniques is key.
+By leveraging cutting-edge technologies like CSS Grid, CSS Flexbox, and responsive design, I aimed to craft a website that not only wows with its visual aesthetics but also functions seamlessly, catering to users of all abilities and disabilities.
+My ultimate goal?
+A showcase of my skills and talents wrapped in a user-friendly experience.

-caret browsing in about:preferences to enable a similar functionality across the browser window).
+caret browsing in about:preferences for a similar experience throughout the browser window.)

 New SVG Background